anydotcrypto/metatransactions/README.md

 We have put together this meta-transaction library to support both approaches and there are several benefits:
 - **Ease of adoption.** New smart contracts do not need to handle replay protection (e.g. the permit() standard).
 - **Global RelayHub.** The \_msgSender() standard requires a hard-coded relayhub contract.
 This is a minimal RelayHub.sol that simply deals with checking replay protection before calling the target contract.
-- **One library.** There are several ways to construct and sign meta-transactions.
-We hope this respository will become a single standard that any project can adopt.
+- **Single standard & library.** There are several ways to construct and sign meta-transactions, so we hope this repository can become a single standard that any project can adopt.

 The end-goal of this library is to make it easier for developers and users to tap into third party APIs that focus on getting transactions in the blockchain.